Ledig stilling på Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest ranked educational and research institution, with 28 000 students and 7000 employees.
 With its broad range of academic disciplines and internationally recognised research communities, UiO is an important contributor to society.

-A Postdoctoral Research Fellowship (SKO 1352) is available at the Department of Philosophy, Classics, History of Art and Ideas at the University of Oslo.
+A Postdoctoral Research Fellowship (SKO 1352) is available at the Department of Philosophy, Classics, History of Art and Ideas, University of Oslo.

-The Postdoctoral Research Fellowship is funded by the Norwegian Research Council and is associated with the project New Frontiers of Speech: Meaning and Communication in the Information Age.
-The candidate is expected to conduct research project broadly connected to the project themes, in for example, areas such philosophy of language, social epistemology, philosophy of information, philosophy of technology or practical ethics.
+The Postdoctoral Research Fellowship is funded by the Norwegian Research Council and is associated with the project "Infinity and Intensionality: Towards a New Synthesis" (project number 314435).
+The candidate is expected to present a research project closely connected to the main project.

-The successful candidate is expected to become part of the research environment/network of the project and the host department, and contribute to their development.
+The successful candidate is expected to become part of the research environment/network of the department and contribute to its development.
 The main purpose of postdoctoral research fellowships is to qualify researchers for work in higher academic positions within their disciplines.

 - Fluent oral and written communication skills in English